 Additionally, according to petmd, any product containing large doses of citrus or peppermint extract are toxic to cats in very low doses and can result in liver damage, liver failure and even death.

 Always make sure to read the instruction on the bottle, and follow them to the letter, before giving your cat a flea bath.
+Remember that blue Dawn is the best for killing fleas and have your flea comb ready!

 #1.
 Get a suit of armor.
 Just kidding, but be prepared for a fight.
 Usually if you have trained your kitten, then when they are adults, they won’t fight you as bad when it’s bath time.